filamentphp/filament/packages/notifications/docs/07-upgrade-guide.md

 ## Upgrading manually

-After upgrading the dependency via Composer, you should execute `php artisan filament:upgrade` in order to clear any caches and publish the new assets.
+After upgrading the dependency via Composer, you should execute `php artisan filament:upgrade` in order to clear any Laravel caches and publish the new frontend assets.

 ### High-impact changes